m0baxter/DMC/README.md

 which can be used to generate random numbers drawn from uniform/Gaussian distributions.
 These may be useful for generating initial values for `x0`.

+The sample parameters provided in `dmc.cpp` will calculate the ground state of the quantum harmonic oscillator.

 ## References
 [1] I. Kosztin, B. Faber, and K. Schulten, [Introduction to the Diffusion Monte Carlo Method](https://arxiv.org/abs/physics/9702023). arXiv:physics/9702023 [physics.comp-ph].